Carlo Röthlisberger: Personal life

 Carlo Röthlisberger was born on 23 August 1994 in Sorengo, Switzerland.
-He studied geography at the University of Milan.
+He studied geography at the University of Milan, graduating in 2020.

+He has been in a relationship with his ice dance partner, Victoria Manni, since 2015.
+The couple announced their engagement in July 2023 and married in May 2025.

 Career

 Early years

-Röthlisberger began learning to skate in 1999.
+Röthlisberger began skating in 1999.
 Early in his career, he represented Switzerland in men's singles.
-Coached by Sabrina Martin in Bellinzona, he made his ISU Junior Grand Prix (JGP) debut in September 2011, placing 19th in Riga, Latvia.
-He placed 14th in the preliminary round and 27th in the short program at the 2012 World Junior Championships in Minsk, Belarus.
+Coached by Sabrina Martin in Bellinzona, he made his ISU Junior Grand Prix (JGP) debut in September 2011, placing nineteenth in Riga, Latvia.
+He placed fourteenth in the preliminary round and twenty-seventh in the short program at the 2012 World Junior Championships in Minsk, Belarus.

 In the 2013–14 season, he trained in both Bellinzona and Milan, coached by Cristina Mauri and Jean-Christophe Simond.
-He placed 28th in the short at the 2014 World Junior Championships in Sofia, Bulgaria.
+He placed twenty-eighth in the short at the 2014 World Junior Championships in Sofia, Bulgaria.

 In 2014, Röthlisberger teamed up with Valentina Schär to compete for Switzerland in ice dancing.
 Coached by Roberto Pelizzola in Milan, the two made their international debut at the 2014 NRW Trophy in November.
-In March, they placed 27th at the 2015 World Junior Championships in Tallinn, Estonia.
+In March, they placed twenty-seventh at the 2015 World Junior Championships in Tallinn, Estonia.

 The following season, Schär/Röthlisberger were coached by Pelizzola, Barbara Riboldi, and Nicoletta Lunghi.
 They competed at a pair of JGP events but withdrew from the 2016 World Junior Championships before the start of the competition.

-2016–2017 season: Debut of Manni/Röthlisberger
+2016–2017 season: Debut of Manni/Röthlisberger for Switzerland

 In 2016, Röthlisberger teamed up with Italy's Victoria Manni to compete for Switzerland.
 They decided to train in Milan, coached by Roberto Pelizzola.
-Making their international debut, the duo placed 14th at the 2016 CS Tallinn Trophy in November.
-They placed 25th at the 2017 European Championships in Ostrava, Czech Republic.
+Making their international debut, the duo placed fourteenth at the 2016 CS Tallinn Trophy in November.
+They would then go on to win the bronze medal at the 2016 Santa Claus Cup as well as finish ninth at the 2016 CS Golden Spin of Zagreb.

+In December, Manni/Röthlisberger won their first national title at the 2016–17 Swiss Championships.
+They would then finish ninth at the 2017 Mentor Toruń Cup.

+Selected to compete at the 2017 European Championships in Ostrava, Czech Republic, the duo finished in twenty-fifth place.
+They then concluded the season with a fourteenth-place finish at the 2017 Bavarian Open.

 2017–2018 season

-Manni/Röthlisberger finished 23rd at the 2018 European Championships in Moscow, Russia.
-Barbara Fusar-Poli, Stefano Caruso, and Pelizzola served as their coaches.
+Prior to the season, Barbara Fusar-Poli and Stefano Caruso would join Manni/Röthlisberger's coaching team.

+The duo started the season by finishing eighteenth at the 2017 CS Golden Spin of Zagreb before going on to win their second national title at the 2017–18 Swiss Championships.
+Selected to compete at the 2018 European Championships in Moscow, Russia, Manni/Röthlisberger finished twenty-third.
+They would then end the season by finishing eighth and seventh at the 2018 Bavarian Open and the 2018 Egna Dance Trophy, respectively.